 - Complete share transfer forms for the share transfers taken place are not traceable.
-Information in relation to such transfers have been disclosed based on the statutory registers maintained by the Company, we may not be able to furnish any further documents in this regard. - It appears that in past our company has obtained cash credit facility/working capital loan, however, our company failed to file Form CHG-4, which is necessary for reporting the satisfaction of a loan or charge with the Registrar of Companies.
-However, the filing of form CHG-4 has now become time barred and there is no provision for compounding or condonation in filing of form CHG-4.
-Certain forms and resolutions filed with Registrar of Companies (prior to 2006) are not traceable by our Company which includes Annual Returns and Financial Statements filed for the Financial Years 1998-99, 1999-00, 2000-01, 2001-02 and further allotment of equity shares made on March 31, 2001 are not traceable by us.
+Information in relation to such transfers have been disclosed based on the statutory registers maintained by the Company, we may not be able to furnish any further documents in this regard. - Certain forms and resolutions filed with Registrar of Companies (prior to 2006) are not traceable by our Company which includes Annual Returns and Financial Statements filed for the Financial Years 1998-99, 1999-00, 2000-01, 2001-02 and further allotment of equity shares made on March 31, 2001 are not traceable by us.

-While no legal proceedings or regulatory action has been initiated against our Company in relation to such non-compliance or instances of non-filings or incorrect filings or delays in filing statutory forms with the RoC as of the date of this Draft Red Herring Prospectus, we cannot assure you that such legal proceedings or regulatory actions will not be initiated against our Company in future and we cannot assure you that we will not be subject to penalties imposed by concerned regulatory authorities in this respect.
+While no legal proceedings or regulatory action has been initiated against our Company in relation to such non-compliance or instances of non-filings or incorrect filings or delays in filing statutory forms with the RoC as of the date of this Red Herring Prospectus, we cannot assure you that such legal proceedings or regulatory actions will not be initiated against our Company in future and we cannot assure you that we will not be subject to penalties imposed by concerned regulatory authorities in this respect.
 Therefore, if the authorities impose monetary penalties on us or take certain punitive actions against our Company in relation to the same, our business, financial condition and results of operations could be adversely affected.

-17. Our Company's failure to maintain the quality standards of the products or keep pace with the technological developments could adversely impact our business, results of operations and financial condition.
+18. Our Company's failure to maintain the quality standards of the products or keep pace with the technological developments could adversely impact our business, results of operations and financial condition.